Cheesy courgette fritters are a great way of using up a glut of homegrown courgettes.

 Serve these halloumi courgette fritters as a light lunch, after-school snack, or dinner party starter.
 They taste great with a minty yogurt dip, sweet chilli sauce, or Moroccan hummus.

-I sometimes serve the fritters as a quick dinner for the kids with baked carrot fries and crispy apple coleslaw.
+My kids love them with baked carrot fries and crispy apple coleslaw.
 Fresh, healthy, and so tasty!

 📖 Variations